research-team/cellCircuit/cellCircuit.md

 For example: we could think of:
 - processing some simple computations in the cell
 - creating computational cellular network in the living tissue
-- creating RLC circuits in the cell for wireless communications
+- creating RLC circuits in the cell for wireless communications in the neuronal axons that usually have enough length to place an antenna

 Overall this could be visioned as a new direction in pharmacy as electronic drugs, brain - computer interface, brain - brain interface, in general: almost any living tissue